harvestingmoon/flash_attn_metal_cpp/README.md

-# Flash Attention Metal for Apple Silicon
+# Flash Attention for Apple Silicon Using metal-cpp

 A high-performance Flash Attention implementation optimized for Apple Silicon using metal-cpp.
 Inspiration of this project was taken from the original metal-flash-attention implemented in Swift but there is a growing need for bindings.